ARKKYN/crypter/README.md

-# cryptr
+# crypter

-cryptr is a simple `aes-256-gcm` encrypt and decrypt module for node.js
+crypter is a simple `aes-256-gcm` encrypt and decrypt module for node.js

 It is for doing simple encryption of values UTF-8 strings that need to be decrypted at a later time.